newamericafoundation/new-america-housing-loss-public/README.md

-# DataKind New America Housing Loss Analysis Tool #
+# DataKind New America Foreclosure and Eviction Analysis Tool

 A Command Line Interface (CLI) that allows users to ingest eviction, foreclosure, and tax lien data and outputs statistical summaries and geolocation data.

+A guide is available here: https://www.newamerica.org/future-land-housing/reports/foreclosure-and-eviction-analysis-tool/

 ## Python CLI Usage Instructions
 1. Ensure your data format is configured based on the required specification